Clauses 8.1 and 8.2—Provide requested information to ASQA

 - ensuring any third party delivering services on the RTO’s behalf is required to cooperate with ASQA.

-Your RTO and any third parties delivering services on your behalf must cooperate with ASQA in responding to requests for information, undergoing audits and managing records.
+Your RTO and any third parties delivering services on your behalf must cooperate with ASQA in responding to requests for information, undergoing performance assessments and managing records.
 The information you and third parties provide to ASQA must be accurate, truthful and authentic.
-Any documentation provided at audit must be an accurate representation of your RTO’s practices.
+Any documentation provided at performance assessments must be an accurate representation of your RTO’s practices.

 You must notify ASQA within 90 days of the following:

 - changes to executive officers or high managerial agents

 - changes to financial administration status (e.g. liquidators being appointed)

 - changes to legal name or type of legal entity